TL;DR: I ain’t doing it ever again.

 Keep in mind, this all happened within 24 hours of starting this project for him.

-He had many images and diagrams in his book, and he was very particular about how he wanted them to appear in the e-book version which were basically impossible to guarantee since the appearance can be different on everybody’s device depending on their screen size (phone, tablet, e-reader, computer, etc…) and font choice and size, among other things.
+He had many images and diagrams in his book, and he was very particular about how he wanted them to appear in the e-book version which were basically impossible to guarantee since the appearance can be different on everybody’s device depending on their screen size (phone, tablet, e-reader, computer, etc…) and font choice and size, among other things are determined by the reader’s preferences.

 I politely wrote back that I had spent from 10pm the night before until 2am working on formatting his e-book, in addition to these emails back and forth with him the next day.
 He had already expressed he was going to generously offer me a whopping $50 for my work, and I politely suggested there’s nothing I can do if he won’t follow my instructions.